dwavesystems/dwave-ocean-sdk/docs/examples/not.rst

      Q = \begin{bmatrix} -1 & 2 \\ 0 & -1 \end{bmatrix}

+See the :std:doc:`D-Wave Problem-Solving Handbook <sysdocs_gettingstarted:doc_handbook>`
-See the system documentation for more information about formulating problems as QUBOs.
+for more information about formulating problems as QUBOs.

 Solve the Problem by Sampling
 =============================

-We now solve on a D-Wave system using sampler *DWaveSampler()* from Ocean software's :doc:`dwave-system </docs_system/sdk_index>`.
-We also use its *EmbeddingComposite()* composite to map our unstructured problem (variables such as :code:`time` etc.) to the sampler's graph structure (the QPU's numerically indexed qubits) in a process known as :term:`minor-embedding`.
+We now solve on a D-Wave system using sampler :class:`~dwave.system.samplers.DWaveSampler` from Ocean software's :doc:`dwave-system </docs_system/sdk_index>`.
+We also use its :class:`~dwave.system.composites.EmbeddingComposite` composite to map our unstructured problem (variables such as :math:`x_2` etc.) to the sampler's graph structure (the QPU's numerically indexed qubits) in a process known as :term:`minor-embedding`.

 The next code sets up a D-Wave system as the sampler.